alkacon/opencms-docker/README.md

 Adjust the following directories for your host system:

-* `~/dockermount/opencms-docker-mysql` persists all MariaDB data
+* `~/dockermount/opencms-docker-mysql` the directory where all MariaDB data are persisted
-* `~/dockermount/opencms-docker-webapps` persists the Tomcat webapps directory that contains important configurations, caches and indices of OpenCms
+* `~/dockermount/opencms-docker-webapps` the Tomcat webapps directory that contains important configurations, caches and indices of OpenCms

-Configured in this way, it is possible to upgrade the `opencms` and `mariadb` containers while keeping all OpenCms and MariaDB data.
+Configured in this way, it is possible to upgrade the `opencms` and `mariadb` containers while keeping all your OpenCms and MariaDB data.
 See the upgrade guide below.

 On the other hand, if you like to start with a completely fresh OpenCms installation, do not forget to delete both mounted directories before.